leuryr/arcade-game/README.md

 ## Winning

-Once you reach the safety of the water on the other end of the board, you'll have won the game, and player will be reset again.
+Once you reach the safety of the water on the other end of the board, you'll have won the game, and player will be reset.